appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Notary Agent Flows

 The Notary Agent (NA) is responsible for maintaining the integrity and transparency of Subject Entity (SE) claims through the Claim Graph (CG) and Transparency Log.
 This section provides an in-depth look at how the NA processes claims, records changes to the Claim Graph, and ensures verifiable, immutable records in the Transparency Log.
-It also explores how Issuing Agents (IAs) and Claim Agents (CAs) interact with the NA, and how trust is established across the Vesper framework.
+It also explores how Claim Agents (CAs) interact with the NA, and how trust is established across the Vesper framework.

 ### Claim Graph